galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## Before you start

-First, check that you can run one or more of the tests in an example project.
-Don't rush this - it is recommended that you familiarise yourself with all of the Galasa examples before creating your own project.
-But as a minimum, if you can run <a href="/docs/running-simbank-tests/simbank-IVT" target="_blank">The SimBank IVT</a> test, you are all set.

 Check that an `.m2` folder exists in your user home directory.
 Built artifacts are placed in the `~/.m2/repository`.
 On Windows, the user home directory resembles: C:\Users\<username>, on MacOS it will be /Users/<username> and on Linux /home/<username>.
-Note that any file or folder beginning with a . is a hidden folder, so you might need to change the settings on your operating system to show hidden files.
+Note that any file or folder beginning with a `.` (period) is a hidden folder, so you might need to change the settings on your operating system to show hidden files.

 ## A little plan